applicake/ChuckTestar/README.md

+# Chuck testr RSpec formatter

 The gem is a game changer...
 Nope!
-It's just Chuck TestR - Chuck's Testa RSpec formatter
+It's just **Chuck TestR - Chuck's Testa RSpec formatter**

-More to come soon...
+## Requirements

+It requires only `rspec` gem, obviously.
+It only works with OS X for now.

+## Installation

+If you are using bundler, add this to your `Gemfile`:

+    gem 'chuck_testr_formatter'

+Or install the gem manually with `gem install chuck_testr_formatter`.

+## Usage

+To start using the formatter you can either specify it in the rspec's command line options or add it to `.rspec` file:

+- With `.rspec` file

+Add this line to your `.rspec` file:

+    --format ChuckTestrFormatter

+- With command line options

+    rspec spec/* --format ChuckTestrFormatter

+### TODO

+- Add license
+- Add growl notifications
+- Specs
+- Support for Linux